Buzz Group Ltd Privacy Notice

 In some circumstances, you can ask us to erase personal information we hold about you (‘the right to be forgotten’).
 This includes when:

-• we process your information based on our legitimate interests and we cannot demonstrate overriding legitimate grounds to continue processing the information;
+• We process your information based on our legitimate interests and we cannot demonstrate overriding legitimate grounds to continue processing the information

-• the data has to be erased to comply with a legal requirement
+• The data has to be erased to comply with a legal requirement

 This right is subject to mandatory retention periods under EU/local laws.